MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 We recommend that you evaluate [**the key design areas**](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas) and develop a matrix of Azure resources and their configuration while keeping in mind the following characteristics.

+We recommend that you evaluate [**the key design areas**](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas), define the critical user and system flows that use the  underlying components, and develop a matrix of Azure resources and their configuration while keeping in mind the following characteristics.

 |Characteristic|Considerations|
 |---|---|
 |Lifetime|What is the expected lifetime of resource, relative to other resources in the solution?
 Should the resource outlive or share the lifetime with the entire system or region, or should it be temporary?|